Q: When should I have my baby's newborn session done?

 Q: Will mom/dad have their picture taken with baby?

 A: YES!
 Relationship posing is key for this session!
 I love creating a family's beautiful first "family portraits", so Mom and Dad, come picture ready please!

 Q: How should I dress baby?
 Do we need to bring outfits for them?

 A: Please put baby in a loose fitting diaper when you leave home (this helps prevent creases in the skin from a tight fitting diaper) and something that comes off by either unzipping or unsnapping and does not have to go over their head.
 This way we don't have to wake them up with pulling their clothes off over the head and can get right to work if they are asleep on arrival.
 There is no need to bring any outfits for baby for pictures unless it's something you really want used.
 We are well equipped here with outfits, wraps, headbands, hats and accessories.

 Q: What else should I bring?

 A: A change of clothes for both mom and dad (it is not uncommon for one or both to get pooped/peed/spit up on).
 Plenty of diapers and wipes.
+If baby is being fed by means other than nursing, please bring PLENTY of extra milk (whether formula or breast milk in a bottle).
+This is crucial!
+Sessions have had to be cut short because a baby was fussy and there was no more milk for them.
 And then anything that you may like to incorporate into your session - wedding rings, sentimental items such as handmade blankets, name plates/blocks, dad's uniform (military, police, fire, etc).